Mitsubishi Electric referred to prosecutors for alleged overwork

 The labor ministry referred Mitsubishi Electric Corp. to prosecutors Wednesday on suspicion of forcing excessive overtime on a male employee, who subsequently became mentally ill and was laid off.

-In a case that follows the suicide of an overworked employee of advertising giant Dentsu Inc., the Tokyo-based electronics maker allegedly made the 31-year-old man work far longer hours than those set in a labor-management agreement after he joined the firm in April 2013, according to his lawyer.
+In a case that follows the suicide of an overworked employee of advertising giant Dentsu Inc., the Tokyo-based electronics manufacturer allegedly made the 31-year-old man work far longer than the maximum of 60 hours of monthly overtime set in a labor-management agreement after he joined the company in April 2013, according to his lawyer.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.